8.3 Bond Valuation, Clean Price, and Accrued Interest

 ConceptFormula or rule

-Accrued interestCoupon payment x elapsed days / coupon-period days
+Accrued interestCoupon x (elapsed days / coupon-period days)

-One-yield bond valuePV of coupons + PV of principal
+One-yield valuePV of coupons (annuity) + PV of principal

 Exam focus

-For calculator work, align coupon frequency and yield periodicity.
-A semiannual bond with an annual stated YTM of 6 percent uses 3 percent per half-year and twice as many periods.
-Many wrong answers come from using annual cash flows when the bond pays semiannually.
+For calculator work, align coupon frequency with yield periodicity.
+A semiannual bond with a 6% stated annual YTM uses 3% per period and twice the number of periods; on the BA II Plus set N, I/Y, PMT, and FV on a per-period basis.
+Many wrong answers come from discounting annual cash flows when the bond actually pays semiannually.

 Test Your Knowledge

-A bond has a clean price of 98.40 and accrued interest of 1.15, both quoted as a percentage of par.
+A bond has a flat price of 98.40 and accrued interest of 1.15, both as a percentage of par.
 The full price is closest to:

 A